beefoo/image-tsne-ui/README.md

-# Image Collection Visualizer
+# Image Collection TSNE Visualizer

-Visualizing [AMNH](https://www.amnh.org/)'s [Photographic Collection](http://lbry-web-007.amnh.org/digital/collections/show/2) with machine learning and [Library](https://www.amnh.org/research/research-library) metadata.
+A basic workflow and UI for visualizing an image collection using TSNE.

 ## Requirements